mapbox/dr-ui/docs/src/pages/guides/split-pages/sections/how-to.md

 };
 };`} highlighter={() => highlightJsx} filename="batfish.config.js" />}}

-Learn more about the [`split-pages`](/dr-ui/guides/batfish-helpers/#split-pages) Batfish helper function.

 ### 4. Create redirects

-You will need to create redirects in [subdomain-docs](https://github.com/mapbox/subdomain-docs) to redirect the partial files to the main file to prevent users, or more likely web crawlers from accessing the page partials.
+You will need to create redirects in [subdomain-docs](https://github.com/mapbox/subdomain-docs) to redirect the partial files to the main file.
+The redirects will prevent users, or more likely web crawlers, from accessing the page partials.

 See [Redirects for Studio Manual reference "sections" pages #75](https://github.com/mapbox/subdomain-docs/pull/75) for a similar example.